chess-ca/cfc-www-2020/content/website/old-chess-ca.en.md

 content has been migrated to the NEW website.

 * Be careful!
-The OLD chess.ca is blocked for some users because of virsuses that *may* redirect you to another website that has malware.
-If this happens, do not do anything on the other page (especially do not enter ids, passwords, credit cards, etc).
+The OLD chess.ca is blocked for some users because of virsuses that *may* or *may not* redirect you to another website that has malware.
+If this happens, do not do anything on that other website (especially do not enter ids, passwords, credit cards, etc).
 Close your browser tab immediately.

 * How?
 Getting around the blocking is different for different browsers: